JonnySpruce/diffedit/diffedit.md

 final_latents = noisy_latents
 ```

-Once the denoising loop is complete, we decode the final latents to see what our generated "zebra" DiffEdit image looks like!
+Once the denoising loop is complete, we can decode the `final_latents` to see what our generated `"zebra"` DiffEdit image looks like:

 ![png](diffedit_files/diffedit_87_0.png)